mijndert/blog/src/posts/static-website-on-openbsd.md

 ## Conclusion

 All in all this was a pretty painless experience.
 I was able to set up a copy of this website on OpenBSD with minimal effort using the built-in tools.
-Performance is generally pretty good, even though it's running in spinning disks that occassionally go to sleep.
+Performance is generally pretty good, even though it's running on spinning disks that occassionally go to sleep.

 Using this relayd config I now get an A+ on [Security Headers](https://securityheaders.com/), another A+ on [HTTP Observatory](https://developer.mozilla.org/en-US/observatory), and yet another A+ on [SSL Labs](https://www.ssllabs.com/ssltest/).